-Moving onto the back foot is generally done when the length of the ball is such that it pitches far Moving the batsman's crease - more than about 4 metres from the crease - or very close to the crease from the crease - or very close to the crease within about 1 metre.
-In the former case, moving back allows the batsman to play the ball after thas risen to waist height or above and give him time to watch the ball for any deviation after it bounces.
-In the latter case, moving back positions the batsman so he can hit the ball on the half
+Moving onto the back foot is generally done when the length of the ball is such that it pitches far from the batsman's crease - more than about 4 metres from the crease - or very close to the crease within about 1 metre.
+In the former case, moving back allows the batsman to play the ball after it has risen to waist height or above and give him time to watch the ball for any deviation after it bounces.
+In the latter case, moving back positions the batsman so he can hit the ball on the half volley.